jtkovacs/jtkovacs.github.io/REFS/information-architecture.md

 - Disciplines, fields
 - Units of measurement

+A **bound compound term** uses multiple words or a phrase to denote a single concept:

+- The inverted forms of compound terms may be used as entry terms to preserve alphabetic proximity.
-A **bound compound term** uses multiple words or a phrase to denote a single concept.
-Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms):
+- Deciding to use a compound term rather than a single term should be guided by warrant and total #terms in the CV (more compound terms means fewer overall terms).
 - p.
 39: why join?
 - p.
 40: why split?